sungchun12/iot-python-webapp/README.md

 _The TL;DR of what this repo does and why you should care._

-Learn how to deploy a live, real-time dashboard in a python web app powered by end to end infrastructrue as code!
+Learn how to deploy a live, real-time dashboard in a python web app powered by end to end infrastructure as code!

-The web app runs on simulated real-time iot data, 3 data pipelines, setting up cicd trigger automation, and in total 40 GCP resources through terraform-all in under 10 minutes!
+The repo sets up simulated real-time iot data, 3 data pipelines, cicd trigger automation, and 40 GCP resources in total through terraform-all in under 10 minutes!

+_What you can make too!_

 <p align="center">
   <img src="https://github.com/sungchun12/iot-python-webapp/blob/documentation/documentation/live-webapp-demo.gif">